superkhau/curcon/README.md

 # curcon amount from to round-to
 ```

-- `amount`: Number - The amount to convert.
+- amount: Number - The amount to convert.
 Defaults to 1.
-- `from`: String - Any valid currency code such as CAD.
+- from: String - Any valid currency code such as CAD.
 Defaults to CAD.
-- `to`: String - Any valid currency code such as JPY.
+- to: String - Any valid currency code such as JPY.
 Defaults to JPY.
-- `round-to`: Number - The number of decimal places to round to.
+- round-to: Number - The number of decimal places to round to.
 Defaults to 2.